 Prior to joining the nonprofit world, Susan had a successful career in publishing and direct marketing, working for Reader’s Digest Association, Citibank, and The Washington Post Company.
 She holds an MBA in Marketing and Finance from the University of Chicago.

-Susan is on the board of directors of Philanthropy New York, the NY area regional association of grantmakers, and serves as Co-Chair of the Committee for Equitable and Inclusive philanthropy.
+Susan recently served two terms on the board of directors of Philanthropy New York, the NY area regional association of grantmakers, and served as Co-Chair of the Committee for Equitable and Inclusive Philanthropy.
 She has served as Project Evaluator for the National Eye Institute of the U.S. National Institutes of Health, and as an adjunct professor at Mercy College Graduate School of Business.

 Melissa B. Ryan, MSW LICSW